-Clackmannanshire and Stirling Health and Social Care Partnership aims to support unpaid carers in partnership with local Carers Centres, carer representatives and wider third sector partners working to support carers.
+Clackmannanshire and Stirling Health and Social Care Partnership aims to support unpaid carers in partnership with local Carer Support Organisations, carer representatives and wider third sector partners working to support carers.

 The focus is on having good conversations and asking you, as a carer what you need to improve your life as well as what support you require to continue in your caring role.